Safe night precinct local boards

 - commercial hotel licensees that only have a detached bottle shop in the SNP.

-Benefits of being in an SNP local board
+Benefits of SNP local boards

-The benefits of forming a local board include:
+The benefits of local boards include:

 SNP grants